mathewlowry/myhub-gpt/permanent versions/Co-creating your physical event with your online community 3.md

 ## First tests

-To ground this exploration, I'm running an experiment for [ATProto.science 2026](https://atproto.science/events/atmosphere2026/) (Vancouver, March 2026), testing whether Leaflet and Bluesky can support pre-event conversations about the programme.
-[Ariel Lighty](https://www.linkedin.com/in/ariel-lighty/) and I have published the successful proposals as Leaflet subpages, and speakers are now invited to flesh out their ideas and provoke conversations using leaflet's features.
+To ground this exploration, I'm running an experiment for [ATProto.science 2026](https://atproto2026.leaflet.pub/3mevfbw7r522w) (Vancouver, March 2026), testing whether Leaflet and Bluesky can support pre-event conversations about the programme.
+With help from [Ariel Lighty](https://www.linkedin.com/in/ariel-lighty/), we've published the successful proposals as Leaflet subpages, and will invite speakers to flesh out their ideas and provoke conversations.

-Limitations are already clear - notably around notification routing and cross-platform mentions - but even minimal interaction will teach me how Leaflet and standard.site work in practice, directly relevant to my workshop: **Your research institution in the Atmosphere**.
+Limitations are already clear - notably around notification routing and cross-platform mentions - but even minimal interaction will teach me how Leaflet and standard.site work in practice, directly relevant to my workshop: [Coopetition in the ATmosphere](https://leaflet.pub/7c7be6b7-1dbc-4aae-8f32-f5314aa99f90?page=019c60e7-6d9d-7773-a1b3-6521afff8f21).

 **→ Dig deeper:** [[Exploring event co-creation at atroto.science 2026]]